This is What You Need to Know about Dramatic Play

 Kids are natural scientists and through dramatic play, your kids can explore science as they pretend to be astronauts, entomologists, geologists, lab technicians, or weather reporters.

-How to Set up a Dramatic Play Area
+How to Set up a Dramatic Play Center

-Your dramatic play area can be as big or small as you like and you can set the area up on any budget.
-The basics for a kitchen or home dramatic play center include a table and chairs, a sink, a stove, and a refrigerator.
+Your dramatic play area can be as big or small as you like, and you can set it up on any budget.
+The basics for a kitchen or home living dramatic play center include a table and chairs, a sink, a stove, and a refrigerator.

 Additional pieces of furniture can serve different functions to help you transform your center for a new theme.